jeffrafter/jeffrafter.github.io/content/blog/releasing-github-actions/index.md

 })
 ```

 We import the actions core library and the run method we just created in our honk action.
 We only have two tests, a very basic test which guarantees that by default we don't throw errors.
 The second uses `nock` to mock out any external calls.
-These expectations must be satisfied or the test will fail.
+These expectations must be satisfied or the test will fail (because of the check in the `afterEach` callback).
 Additionally, if there are any unexpected external calls the test will fail.

 In order to run these tests we'll need to configure Jest.
 Create a new file called `jest.config.js` in the root of your project: